decentralized-identity/keri/docs/Q-and-A.md

 Since a given controller in a public setting may not know who all a given validator is using for duplicity detection (watchers etc), the controller can't ensure that they will not be detected.
 And once detected any value that their public identifier had is now imperiled because *any entity with both copies can proof irrefutably to any other entity that the controller is duplicitous (i.e. not trustable)*. \
 (_SamMSmith_)

+# Q&A Virtual Credentials

+## Why doesn't KERI use certification as a root of trust?
+Why do we want portable identifiers instead of the Ledger Locked IDs, since we have DIDs that can resolve a ledger locked Id uniformly?
+You say “We don’t want to use certification as a root of trust, we want to do it self-certified all the way” -> what about the issuance of a credential based on the ledger locking, isn’t that beneficial?

+## Is Custodianship of KERI identifiers possible?
+_Or does (Delegated, Multi-sig) Self-Adressing do the job?_\